Skip to content

 Status indicator keeps spinning forever or where to find the log files

-You may need to check the editor log files.
+You may also need to check the editor log files.

 For IntelliJ Platform IDEs, review idea.log: the location is available from the “Help - Show Log” menu of your code editor.